Treatment of Pain

 When the opioid is first prescribed, clinicians should provide relevant information to patients.
 Clinicians also ask patients to sign a contract that specifies the measures that will be taken to ensure safe use of ongoing prescribing and use and the consequences of a history or an evaluation (eg, urine drug screening, prescription drug monitoring) that suggests aberrant use, misuse, abuse, or diversion (ie, opioid tapering).
 Clinicians should go over the contract with patients to make sure they understand what is required.
 Signing and thus agreeing to the contract is required before patients can take opioids.
 Patients should also be told that nonopioid pain management strategies will be continued and that they may be referred to a substance use specialist.

-To avoid misuse of their drug by others, patients should keep opioids in a safe place and dispose of any unused drugs by returning them to the pharmacy.
+To avoid misuse of their drug by others, patients should keep opioids in a safe place and dispose of any unused medications by returning them to the pharmacy.

-All patients should be counseled regarding the risks of combining opioids with alcohol and anxiolytics and self-adjustment of dosing.
+All patients should be counseled regarding the risks of combining opioids with alcohol, anxiolytics, and other CNS-depressing medications as well as self-adjustment of dosing.

 Opioid antagonists

-Opioid antagonists are opioid-like substances that bind to opioid receptors but produce little or no agonist activity.
+Opioid antagonists bind to opioid receptors but produce little or no agonist activity.
 They are used mainly to reverse symptoms of opioid overdose, particularly respiratory depression.

-acts in < 1 minute when given IV and slightly less rapidly when given IM.
-It can also be given sublingually or endotracheally.
+NaloxoneNaloxone acts in < 1 minute when given IV and slightly less rapidly when given IM.
+It can also be given intranasally or endotracheally.
 Duration of action is about 60 to 120 minutes.
-However, opioid-induced respiratory depression usually lasts longer than the duration of antagonism; thus, .
+However, many opioids have a duration of action longer than 60 minutes; thus, repeated doses of naloxone and close monitoring are necessary. acts in naloxone and close monitoring are necessary.

-The dose for acute opioid overdosage is 0.4 mg IV every 2 to 3 minutes as needed (titrated to adequate respirations, not alertness).
-If repeated doses are necessary, the dose can be increased (to a maximum of 2 mg IV per dose).
+The dose for acute opioid overdose is 0.4 mg IV every 2 to 3 minutes as needed (titrated to adequate respirations, not alertness).
+If repeated doses are necessary, the dose can be increased (to a maximum of 2 mg IV per dose) or an infusion can be used.
 If there is no response after 10 mg has been given, the diagnosis of opioid toxicity should be reconsidered.

 Opioid analgesics references